anandshivam44/DevOpsAutomation/LinuxCommands.md

 # Now you can go back again to folder-1 using
 popd
 ```
 `pushd` & `popd` are used when you are navigating FS and want to go back to your previous folder quickly.
+It is conceptually a stack.
 __________________
 #### cron cronjob crontab
 ___